Skip to main content

 Neon (Postgres)

 Primary application database.
-EU + US regions, point-in-time recovery enabled, encrypted at rest and in transit.
+US region (us-east-1) today — matching the DPA's subprocessor table; EU data residency is planned, not yet offered.
+Point-in-time recovery enabled, encrypted at rest and in transit.

 Vercel

-Application hosting + edge functions + Blob storage for documents.
+Application hosting + edge functions.
 SOC 2 Type II.

 Resend